 SHI 2026 Tournament Summary - Toronto, Ontario, Canada - March 5-7, 2026

-Nine Dare Devils players dusted off their passports and crossed the Northern border to participate in the premier Special Hockey Tournament along with teams from Canada, the United States and the United Kingdom.
+Nine Dare Devils players dusted off their passports and crossed the Northern border to participate in the premier Special Hockey Tournament along with 55 other teams from Canada, the United States and the United Kingdom.
 Families started arriving in Toronto on Wednesday night to ensure they were available to participate in the opening ceremonies at the Herbert H. Carnegie Centennial Centre at 8:30am on Thursday morning.
 After parading with all of the participating teams, the Dare Devils headed back to the the hotel for some much needed R&R before their gauntlet of games began.
-Below is a summary of the games (this will be updated throughout the weekend).
+Below is a summary of the games and weekend activities.

 3/5/26 - 12pm - Dare Devils vs. Barrie Colts - Scotiabank Pond Arena, Rink 4